RayChen29/PersonalBoard/README.md

+MISTAKE:
+During the 'refactoring' process, I forgot about ensuring tag support worked.
+The old version is under the V1 branch.

+Revision History
+2/5/24 - Refactoring and etc.
+-In settings.txt, file paths run on Base64 to support UTF-8 / foreign folder names -Everything was put into a class and ran as a class object to help avoid globals -Photo-viewing now takes your monitor's resolution into account to determine how it will be displayed Before, if the photo's dimensions were too big, you'd only be able to see one corner of it.

+12/24/23 - First released.

 Written in Python, using Tkinter and Pillow.
 This IS a work in progress, hopefully can add more features later.
 For your (images') safety, probably backup your images before trying this out.
 I am not responsible for any loss incurred otherwise.